golemfactory/golem-architecture/arch-snapshot/arch.md

 the TCP stack to decode incoming packets back into a message stream.
 These messages are subsequently dispatched as GSB messages and passed to the appropriate modules, as detailed in the [Address Translation chapter](#address-translation).

-##### Reliable, unreliable and transfers channels in Hybrid Net
+##### Reliable, unreliable and transfers transport types in Hybrid Net

-Different channels can be utilized to send messages, as explained in the [reliable, unreliable, and transfers channels chapter](#reliable-unreliable-and-transfers-channels).
-In the Hybrid Net, reliable and transfer channels are distinguished by using separate TCP connections.
+Different transport types can be utilized to send messages, as explained in the [reliable, unreliable, and transfers channels chapter](#reliable-unreliable-and-transfers-channels).
+In the Hybrid Net, reliable and transfer transport types are distinguished by using separate TCP connections.
 This separation ensures that independent sender buffers are maintained, preventing messages in one channel from being blocked by messages in the other.
-Each channel type has its own single TCP connection.
+Each transport type has its own single TCP connection.
 This means that independent transfer still can interfere with each other.

-The sender can also opt to use the unreliable channel, where GSB messages are sent directly as `Forward` packets without message fragmentation.
+The sender can also opt to use the unreliable transport, where GSB messages are sent directly as `Forward` packets without message fragmentation.
 A key implication of this is that large GSB messages could exceed the Maximum Transmission Unit (MTU) and may be dropped by network devices along the packet's route.

+Transport channels are built on top of the underlying [sessions](#establishing-sessions-between-nodes).
+This means that regardless of the chosen transport, all incoming and outgoing packets are consistently sent through a single Session.

 ##### Broadcasting and neighborhood